bitwarden/help/_articles/importing/encrypted-export.md

 #### Export from the CLI

-To create an encrypted export of your personal Vault data from the CLI, use the `export` command with the specified option `--format json_encrypted`, for example:
+To create an encrypted export of your personal Vault data from the CLI, use the `export` command with the specified option `--format encrypted_json`, for example:

 ```
 bw export my-master-password --output /users/me/documents/ --format json_encrypted